azzgo/dotfiles/README.md

 ## vimrc - with coc

-- sometime i need a simple but quick develop enviroment, coc with vim is suit for me
+- sometime i need a simple but quick develop environment, coc with vim is suit for me

 ## Vim bare - the vimrc.bare

-The vim config is only a minimal config for liking server enviroment editor, so it doesn't have magic here.
+The vim config is only a minimal config for liking server environment editor, so it doesn't have magic here.

 ## wezterm